This page is intended for unrepresented claimants, or support workers or volunteers who do not specialise in welfare rights.

 The first thing we would suggest is to always try to get free, independent advice from an experienced representative - find advice in your area.
 However, we know it is not always possible to get advice.
 Some advice agencies may not do appeal represention, and some may only be able to take up your case on the day of the hearing.
 This page of the toolkit is intended to support you through the process, but remember you can try again to find a representative at any point of your appeal and they will do their best to help you.

-We have divided the appeals process into this four-step checklist, which you can also download from the right hand panel:
+We have divided the appeals process into this four-step checklist, which you can also download at the bottom of this page.

 Step 1: Have you had a decision?